BBC Brit: Nordic countries

 BBC Brit replaced BBC Entertainment in Denmark, Norway, Sweden, Finland and Iceland on 13 April 2015.
 It was replaced by BBC Nordic on 17 April 2023.

 Africa

 The channel launched on DStv in Africa replacing BBC Entertainment on 1 September 2015.

 Australia

 BBC Brit and BBC Earth launched in Australia on 1 November 2019, through IPTV streaming service Fetch TV.
 Unlike other versions of the channel, this one is a video on demand service with selected programming accessible through the TV guide.

 Singapore

 The channel's content is offered exclusively on BBC Player Singapore (a local version of the BBC iPlayer service).

 Malaysia

 The channel's content is offered exclusively on BBC Player Malaysia (a local version of the BBC iPlayer service), which requires a valid unifi TV subscription to access it.
 In October 2021, BBC Brit contents have been available as SVOD contents on subscription TV provider Astro.

+Later on 1 May 2026, this channel along with BBC First ceased operations and transmissions.